SPRING 2018 Registration Opens OCTOBER 22, 2017

 - A student seeking to re-enroll after a medical leave of absence must demonstrate to GMS that the student’s health permits the successful completion of studies.
 Documentation needed to support this finding will be determined by Student Health Services or its designee, but will generally include information from the student’s clinician as well as an assessment by Student Health Services or its designee.
 The decision whether to permit a student to re-enroll is within the sole discretion of GMS.

 A student who wishes to withdraw from the University must follow below procedures:

 - Meet with their advisor and program director for approval.

 - Submit a written request explaining the reason for withdrawal along with the required forms, including the program director’s signature, to the GMS Registrar.

 - May be asked to meet with the Associate Provost.

 - If approved, a withdrawal is effective on the day it is received by the GMS Registrar and charges are canceled in accordance with the University’s published refund schedule, based on the effective date of the student’s withdrawal.

 - Absence from class does not reduce financial obligations or guarantee that final grades will not be recorded.

 - All PhD students requesting a withdrawal from GMS should meet with the Associate Provost, Dr. Linda Hyman.
-Since, Dr. Linda Hyman is away on a one year sabbatical you may contact Danielle Simeone – 617-638-5138 to meet with Dr. Hee-Young Park, PhD, Assistant Dean for GMS, as she will assume day-to-day responsibilities for GMS.
+Contact Kimberly Arena – 617-638-5138 to schedule an appointment.

 - A student who has voluntarily withdrawn from GMS will be subject to the regulations governing